ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 ### Karma

-Players can alter the result of their rolls by getting contributing their karma.
-Karma can be used to boost any roll but a one.
-What's more interesting, is that players get karma by **failing rolls**.
-A roll is failed when the value of a roll is lower than a DM-specified threshold.
-When a roll is failed, the character gets 1 karma point.
-This balancing mechanic is to me the most brilliant part of the design.
+Karma is the system currency given for failing a roll or dished out as a bonus from the DM.
+It allows players to boost the value of any roll (except a 1) any amount of times.

+Each time a *check* is failed the failer gets one *karma*.
 Karma points allow players with bad roll streaks to come back.
-Getting bad dice rolls in other systems can be viewed as punishment for playing the games.
+Getting bad dice rolls in other systems can be viewed as punishment for playing the game as intended.
 Compensatory mechanics like this give players some control over the inherent output[^output-randomness] randomness.

+This gives players courage they need to start acting.
+Failing a roll in the moment means that some time later you can secure that all-important gut-whirling check.

+### Hero Dice

 Alternatively, if a player rolls a on ethey may use their Hero Dice.
 They dice can be used to reroll *any* failure.
-5 karma can be converted into a hero dice at any moment, but there can supposedly be only one at a time[^one-hero-dice].
+5 karma can be converted into a hero dice at any moment[^karma-6], but there can supposedly be only one at a time[^one-hero-dice].

 ## House Rules

+At my table we added a couple of mechanics atop the main game.
+Since the base system is so barebones, bringing our favourite rules from other systems seemed like an obvious choice.

 ### Blaze Of Glory

 Named after a similar rule in [Daggerheart](https://daggerheart.org/rules).

 Upon death, a character may wish to do a final action, they are granted a maximum degree of success.
 If the action is casting a spell, they may cast any spell with the power level equal to their `karma + 1`.

+The death of a character is a very dangerous event to the story, especially in plotless genres like TTRPG.
+It is an important to everyone at the table, so it only makes sense to shift focus to it as the highlight.

 ### Fussy Focus